 '''

-Bool XkbChangeNames (dpy, xkb, changes)
+Bool XkbChangeNames ( dpy, xkb, changes ) Display dpy ; / connection to the X server /

 '''

-XkbDescPtr xkb; /\ keyboard description from which names are to be taken \/ XkbNameChangesPtr changes; /\ names map components to be updated on the server \/
+XkbDescPtr xkb; / keyboard description from which names are to be taken / XkbNameChangesPtr changes; / names map components to be updated on the server /

 XkbChangeNames copies any names specified by changes from the keyboard description, xkb, to the X server specified by dpy.
 XkbChangeNames aborts and returns False if any illegal type names or type shift level names are specified by changes.